-When you are in Mathias, you'll notice that it is more blue-collar than most other communities in America.
-36.26% of Mathias’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Mathias is generally considered to be a blue-collar town.
+36.26% of the Mathias workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Mathias is a town of professionals, transportation and shipping workers, and managers.
 There are especially a lot of people living in Mathias who work in management occupations (16.41%), office and administrative support (8.68%), and healthcare suport services (7.73%).

 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Mathias has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Mathias has few renters and college students.
 But the biggest reason it is quieter in Mathias than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Mathias may be for you.